Kanchenjunga trek requires two different kinds of a permit, which are:

 It is understandable that this might be required due to the traveler’s required time frame.
 Other reasons could also be that the immigration office opening time and public holidays could affect your application.
 Note that the immigration office only opens from Sunday to Friday between 9 am to 5 pm.
 It is also closed during public holidays and Saturdays so it’s always a good idea to check in advance if you are arriving during holiday time.

 If everything is on track and all requirements are complete, the Kanchenjunga special permit should be ready within a 2 to 3-hour timeframe.
-If you need to know anything apart from what we mention above, please do not hesitate to contact us.
+If you need to know anything apart from what we mentioned above, please do not hesitate to contact us.
 We are happy to give you additional information.
+If you enjoyed reading this article share it with your friends and family!
+This might be the missing exclusive information they were looking for!
+We would also appreciate it if you could give us a rating below.
+You can also comment us below.